vtex/front.portal-plugins/README.md

 ## Usage

-Chame o plugin em uma `div`.If it contains some HTML, it will be used when a Sku is not defined.
+Call the plugin in an empty `div`.
+If it contains some HTML, it will be used when a Sku is not defined.

     $('.productPrice').price(productId, options);